Interviews & Assessments

-To prepare for assessment, read the job profile and job description thoroughly to make sure you clearly understand the role.
+Read the job profile thoroughly to clearly understand the role.
 If you need more information about the position, send an email to the contact person listed in the posting and don’t be afraid to ask relevant questions.
-Do your homework and look at the ministry website, press releases and so on.
-Find out as much about the position and the organization as you can.
+Do your homework and look at the ministry website, press releases and information.
+Research the position and the organization to prepare for an interview.

-Assessment methods used by the hiring manager will vary depending on the job.
+Assessment methods will vary depending on the job duties.
 Some examples include a written component or test, providing samples of your work, preparing a presentation, an oral interview that may have situational and/or behavioural questions and past work performance (reference) checks.

-The interview can be conducted by a panel, in a round robin format, by telephone, in person or virtually (for example, video-conferencing, Skype, Lync Meeting).
+The interview can be conducted by a panel, in a round robin format, by telephone, in person or virtually (for example, by Skype or Lync Meeting).

 - Knowledge-based - testing knowledge of procedure, legislation, policy, computer applications